 One of those requirements on my to-do list is get all my cookie recipes locked down before the holiday.
 I have to admit, Peppermint & Chocolate Cookies aren't something I regularly make.
 The reason is I'm not a fan of mint extract.
 (Probably doesn't help I took a big swig of that stuff to see what it tasted like and almost lost it.)
 Kim - Liv Life Too and Christiane - Taking on magazines asked me if I could share a recipe using these ingredients.
-So I fooled around with a mint syrup to see if I could impart that mint flavor without that weird aftertaste.
+So I fooled around with a mint syrup to see if I could impart that mint flavor without the weird aftertaste.

 Even Hot Dog Dude approved of these and that is saying a lot, because he hates mint.
 I made the ones on the left for him, I called them "mint light", sans the extra peppermint bits.